metal3d/drone-plugin-s2i/README.md

 - `insecure` (boolean, default to false) to use the `registry` as "insecure" (http instead of https)
 - `username` if set with `password`, try to authenticate `registry` with that user
 - `password` is the password used to authenticate user
+- `cert` (optional) is the base64 encoded certificate to write in `/etc/docker/certs.d/${registry}/ca.crt` where `registry` is the corresponding parameter.
+One more time, please use a secret to store the certificate.

-Exemple, with `docker-registry:5000` as a private registry:
+Exemple, with `docker-registry:5000` as a private registry, and nginx:1.15-s2i image you created to build your own images:

 New format (v2 tags):
 ```yaml